VerdantFox/TwistedTowers/README.md

 Code  by Theodore Williams

 Visuals:

 Background by Theodore Williams

-All enemy images from League of Legends, Riot Games, edited by Theodore Williams
+All enemy images obtained from League of Legends, Riot Games, and edited by Theodore Williams

-Towers from pieced together open source paint3D objects and edited by Theodore Williams
+Towers from pieced together from open source paint3D objects and edited by Theodore Williams

 Music: